ironclock/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

-- No one really has a wallclock and since wee're using our phones for tinkerbell, watching the time interferes with the color
+- No one on the team has a wall clock and since we're using our phones for Tinkerbell, watching the time interferes with the color.
-- Some of us don't set timers on our ovens and rather rely on external timers like a phone timer aka Siri.
+- Some of us don't set timers on our ovens and would prefer to leverage timers on other devices, such as a smart phone.
-- Since the colors only represent an approximation there is no precise indication of how much time is remaining.
+- Since the colors only represent an approximation there is no way to precisely indicate how much time is remaining.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

-- instead of using different colors for different amounts of time remaining, what about using a gradient which can change from a completely solid red window to a completely solid green window where the colors are transitioning from red to green in between - acting more like an ombre progress bar.
+- Instead of using different colors to reflect how much time is remaining, what about using a gradient which can change from a completely solid red window to a completely solid green window where the colors are transitioning from red to green in between - acting more like an gradient progress bar.
-- possibly creating a wearable device that can be worn around the house rather than sitting on a desk.
+- Possibly creating a wearable device that can be worn around the house rather than sitting on a desk.

 ## Part C. Prototype the device